MateoRojas/kafka-101/README.md

 - A single Kafka server.
 The broker receives messages from producers, assigns offsets to them and commits the messages in disk.
 It also responds to fetch requests for partitions from consumers and send messages back.

 Kafka cluster
 - 2 o more kafka brokers.
-One broker must be the cluster controller (Zookeeper)
+One broker must be the cluster controller

-Zookeeper
+Apache Zookeeper
--

-Key?
+- To mantain the list of brokers that are currently members of a cluster. cluster metadata.
+- Management of the cluster's brokers.

+Key
+- Message Id that helps to decide to which topic partition that message is published.

 - Kafka doesn't care at all about key/record/message type/schema.
 You can send it pure bytes if you wanted (AVRO, ProtoBuff).
 Although is recommended some sort of structure.
 Json, XML.